segment-integrations/analytics-kotlin-adjust/README.md

 ## Getting Started

 ## Adding the dependency
-To install the Segment-Amplitude integration, simply add this line to your gradle file:
+To install the Segment-Adjust integration, simply add this line to your gradle file:

+## Support

+Please use Github issues, Pull Requests, or feel free to reach out to our [support team](https://segment.com/help/).

+## Integrating with Segment

+Interested in integrating your service with us?
+Check out our [Partners page](https://segment.com/partners/) for more details.

 ## License